stackforge/libra/doc/api/api.rst

 4.1 Authentication
 ~~~~~~~~~~~~~~~~~~

-The LBaaS API uses standard defined by OpenStack Keystone project and
+The LBaaS API uses standards defined by the OpenStack Keystone project
-used by the for authentication.
+for authentication.
 Please refer to the
 identity management system for more details on all authentication
 methods currently supported.